phyvics/restore-group-bot/README.md

 - `/start` - Start the bot and see welcome message
 - `/help` - Show help message with available commands
 - `/restore` - Start the message restoration process
+- `/getids` - View IDs and details of configured channels and groups (admin only)
 - `/cancel` - Cancel any ongoing operation

 ## Important Notes